No ratings yet

 I like pasta with ridges that can hold the delicious pesto sauce.
 For instance, any corkscrew shaped pasta like fusilli & rotini.

-What can I serve with this simple pesto pasta?
+What vegetables go best with pesto pasta?

 How do I store leftover pesto pasta?